Far4way/Grenoble_Alpes/README.md

 ### How to?

-To use the various files destinated for the Arduino microcontrollers, put the libraries inside the folder of the same name in you folder
+To use the various files destinated for the Arduino microcontrollers, put the Arduino libraries inside the folder: \Arduino\libraries in your computer.

+Then you can download the .ino file in your Arduino.